-In private networks, the operator may sometimes be one of the organizations who also use the network.
+The operator of a private network may be a separate organization or one of the organizations who also use the network.
 It is vital that the operator’s personnel cannot access the information that is internal to the user organizations.
 When there is proper security in place in a system, those who manage the network technically cannot see organization-specific data – for example, the names of the groups, let alone the names of the users.

 5 - Competence and preparedness

 Even the safest network will become vulnerable if the users do not have adequate skills.
 Training must be comprehensive and there must be a well thought out organization in place.

 And although the routine use of the system can be learned quickly, personnel must also be prepared for exceptional situations and major incidents.
 Volunteer organizations may be called on to participate in operations and they too must be trained and prepared to take on their duties.

 6 - Personnel safety

 For people working in critical tasks, staying in touch is the key to personal safety.